Edward Sandoyan: Awards

 E. Sandoyan was the winner of the Prize of the Eurasian Economic Club of Scientists (Astana) for the best report of the forum on the topic: "The economic security of Eurasia in the system of global risks" in the nomination "The global financial crisis: causes and ways to minimize the consequences։ Anti-crisis recommendations for G-20 countries” (2009).
 From 2013 to 2021 was annually recognized as the winner of the "Productive Researcher" competition in the "Social Sciences" section (Top 100) of the Science Committee of the Ministry of Education, Science, Culture and Sports of the RA.

 Dr. Sandoyan was awarded the Gold Medal of the Russian-Armenian University (2011) and the Gold Medal of the State Engineering University of Armenia (2003).
 He was awarded the academic title "Honorary Professor" of the Association "Eurasian Economic Club of Scientists" (2008), as well as of the Ural State University of Economics (2011).
 Since 2017 he is the Honorary Professor of Mesrop Mashtots University (Stepanakert).
 In 2013 he was given the award the Academician S.A.
 Sitaryan, established by the RAU for work in the field of economics, aimed at implementing the strategy of Armenia's economic breakthrough.

 Scientific activities

-Author of more than 289 published scientific papers, monographs, textbooks and manuals for about 417 printed sheets, as well as more than 60 newspaper articles.
-Under has been the scientific supervisor of 34 PhD students in economics and 1 ScD (Doctor of science).
+Author of more than 307 published scientific papers, monographs, textbooks and manuals for about 464 printed sheets, as well as more than 60 newspaper articles.
+He has been the scientific supervisor of 36 PhD students in economics and 1 ScD (Doctor of science).